sxy-sun/sxy-sun.github.io/_posts/2022-11-23-how-this-web-was-built.md

 ---
-title: How this website was built
+title: How This Website Was Built
 date: 2022-11-23 04:16:17 -0500
 categories: [Side_Project, Portfolio]
 tags: [Jekyll]     # TAG names should always be lowercase